apiaryio/dredd/docs/how-it-works.md

 - [`consumes`][consumes] is propagated as request's `Content-Type` header.
 - [`produces`][produces] is propagated as request's `Accept` header.
-- If request body parameters are specified as `"in": "form"`, request's `Content-Type` header is set to `application/x-www-form-urlencoded`.
+- If request body parameters are specified as `"in": "formData"`, request's `Content-Type` header is set to `application/x-www-form-urlencoded`.

-> **Note:** Processing `"in": "header"` parameters and inferring `application/x-www-form-urlencoded` from `"in": "form"` parameters is not implemented yet ([apiaryio/fury-adapter-swagger#68](https://github.com/apiaryio/fury-adapter-swagger/issues/68), [apiaryio/fury-adapter-swagger#67](https://github.com/apiaryio/fury-adapter-swagger/issues/67)).
+> **Note:** Processing `"in": "header"` parameters and inferring `application/x-www-form-urlencoded` from `"in": "formData"` parameters is not implemented yet ([apiaryio/fury-adapter-swagger#68](https://github.com/apiaryio/fury-adapter-swagger/issues/68), [apiaryio/fury-adapter-swagger#67](https://github.com/apiaryio/fury-adapter-swagger/issues/67)).

 ### Request Body